-I, , understand that by voluntarily participating in the Coweta Circuit Adult Mental Health Court program, I agree to abide by every requirement outlined in this handbook.
-All participants must sign a contract to enter the Mental Health Court, and by signing the contract they agree to be held to all requirements and waivers outlined in this handbook, as well as in the Policy and Procedure Manual.
+Mental Health Court program, I agree ee to abide by every requirement ental Health Court, and by signi participating in the Coweta Circuit Adult toutlined in this handbook.
+All participants and the contract they agree to be held to all Policy and Procedure Manual.

+Signature:

+Date: